 Decide on the scale of production based on your budget and demand forecasts.
 It’s wise to start small and scale up as your brand grows.
 Ensure you have a quality control system in place, as consistent quality is key to building a loyal customer base.

-Clothing prices have a huge range.
-Your prices will depend on the materials used, and your brand identity – high end, affordable, or somewhere in between.
+As we mentioned, your prices will depend on your brand identity and the materials you use.
 They will also depend on your costs from the manufacturer.
 After your costs, you should aim for a profit margin of about 40%.

 Step 3: Brainstorm a Clothing Line Name